S. Korea launches jets, fires shots after North flies drones

 South Korea’s military detected five drones from North Korea crossing the border, and one traveled as far as the northern part of the South Korean capital region, which is about an hour’s drive away, South Korea’s Joint Chiefs of Staff said.

 The military responded by firing warning shots and launching fighter jets and attack helicopters to shoot down the North Korean drones.
-The attack helicopters fired a combined 100 rounds but it wasn’t immediately known if the North Korean drones were shot down.
-There were no immediate reports of civilian damage on the ground in South Korea, according to the Defense Ministry.
+The attack helicopters fired a combined 100 rounds but it wasn’t immediately known if any of the North Korean drones were shot down, according to the Defense Ministry.

+There were no immediate reports of civilian damage on the ground in South Korea.
+One of the North Korean drones returned to the North after three hours in South Korea, while the rest disappeared from South Korean military radars one after another, the Joint Chiefs said.

 One of the South Korean fighter jets scrambled on Monday, a KA-1 light attack plane, crashed during takeoff but its two pilots both ejected safely, defense officials said.
 They said they also requested civilian airports in and near Seoul to halt takeoffs temporarily.